Research

 1) Large-scale spatiotemporal population dynamics of forest-defoliating insects

 I am interested in why population abundance tends to fluctuate synchronously across space and why the populations of many species exhibit cyclical "boom-or-bust" dynamics.
-I have been working on these questions by studying spatial and temporal patterns in the outbreaks of forest-defoliating insects and using these patterns to inform mechanistic simulation models that allow me to study the roles of underlying biotic (e.g., natural enemies) and abiotic (e.g., Moran effects induced by weather) processes.
-My primary study subject is the moth the spongy moth (Lymantria dispar), one of the most damaging forest pests in North America.
+I have been working on these questions by investigating spatial and temporal patterns in the outbreaks of forest-defoliating insects to study the roles of underlying biotic (e.g., natural enemies) and abiotic (e.g., Moran effects induced by weather) drivers.

 3) Light pollution: ecological impacts